mcgourthynatwit/password_manager_cli/ReadMe.md

-# randomPassCLI
+# Password Manager CLI

 ## Overview

-`randomPassCLI` is a command-line password manager that allows users to create, store, and retrieve passwords securely.
+`passwordManagerCLI` is a command-line password manager that allows users to create, store, and retrieve passwords securely.
 It also offers the ability to generate strong random passwords for the user.

 ## Features